SuperOfficeDocs/superoffice-docs/docs/en/document/learn/edit.md

 1. Double-click the required document.

-2. If a dialog opens, click **Edit**.
+1. If a dialog opens, click **Edit**.

+1. Update the document as required.

-3. Save it and close the text-editing application.
+1. Save it and close the text-editing application.

-4. (if applicable) In the dialog that appears, click **Yes** if you are done editing the document.
+1. (if applicable) In the dialog that appears, click **Yes** if you are done editing the document.
 Click **No** to keep the document checked out.

     This dialog appears only if this option was activated in SuperOffice WebTools.

-5. The document is checked in and the status is set to **Completed**.
+1. The document is checked in and the status is set to **Completed**.

 ### [Using SharePoint Documents](#tab/sharepoint)